-We are not just saying that these two exercises are wrong; they’re great compound exercises.
-But if you want those excellent cuts in your pectoral muscles, then supplementing with some isolation work will help get you there.
+We are not saying these two exercises are wrong; they’re great compound exercises.
+But if you want those excellent cuts in your pectoral muscles, supplementing with some isolation work will help get you there.
 But, again, finding the proper movement for you is vital because everyone has a different muscle size and definition.

 We’ll also include an example workout routine that uses this exercise and tips on pushing yourself harder when working out.
 You’ll want to read through these helpful tips before starting any new workout routine or if you’re looking for ways to bring variety into your workout.

 What muscles do you use to perform the chest fly exercise?

 The chest fly is an exercise that targets the chest, shoulder, and arm muscles.
 However, it does not directly target your pectoral muscles (commonly referred to as “pecs”).
 Don’t be confused; performing this exercise will still build your pecs!
 This is because nature designed your pecs with two muscles, the pectoralis major and minor.

 How to perform the chest fly (or dumbbell fly)

 When performing this exercise, choose a weight you can work with comfortably.
 Start light and then use progressive overload to build volume.
 You’ll also want to pick a weight that allows you to perform at least 8-12 repetitions but still leaves you feeling challenged.
 As the volume of weight increases, your number of reps will decrease.

 - Begin by standing or sitting upright.
 If you are sitting, keep your back straight and your abdominals engaged.

 - With a dumbbell in each hand, bend your arms at the elbow.